Dr Chris Airey is Optimale’s Medical Director and is also a TRT patient himself.

 He is a renowned specialist in this field providing pioneering treatment protocols and with various appearances on national radio and in the press.

 Dr Chris Airey trained at The University Hospital Southampton and graduated as a doctor with a joint Bachelor of Medicine and Bachelor of Surgery plus a Masters in Medical Science.
-He completed his research project in the Medical Neurosciences Department.
+He completed his research project in the Medical Neurosciences Department and now holds a post-graduate diploma in Endocrinology from the University of South Wales.

 Dr Chris has worked as the Medical Director of Optimale for several years after initially being a patient and then working as a doctor for them.
 He has personal experience of being on TRT and has helped hundreds of patients to realise the best, personalised protocols to help them get better.